tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 // URL path of the source file.
 A previous version can be specified by using the `versionid` subresource. void SetXCosCopySource(const std::string& str);

-// Indicate whether to copy the metadata.
+// Whether to copy the metadata.
 Enumerated values: Copy (default), Replaced
 // If this field is set to "Copy", the user-defined metadata in the header will be ignored and the metadata will be copied directly.
 // If this field is set to "Replaced", the metadata will be modified based on the header information.
 // If the destination path and the source path are the same (that is, the user attempts to modify the metadata), set this field to "Replaced".